AngryBird's Perpetual Organic Garden, T8 Lights, Homemade Food

 I feel your frustration.
 Twice I thought I had the little boogers beat.
 My tent was so crowded I had to pull each plant out to spray one by one.
 They still found place to hide.
 Some of my sativas have curled leaves and are hard to cover completely.
 Or could be my neem oil is old or I mixed it too weak.
 I will have to check out Sue's link for essential oils.
 Neem has worked for me in the past on a lot of nasty infestations.
 Never had as much trouble as I've had with mites.
 Good luck and good riddance! :rip:

 Side note on copper sulfate: In large doses copper is toxic and accumulates in liver, brain and muscles.
 I'm sure you are being careful with it and following directions.
 I know some forms are approved for organic gardening, but I'm still wary of it.
 I used a lot of it as roof preservative when I was contractor.
-Be safe. :hug: :Namaste:
+Be safe. :hugs: :Namaste:

 I agree about the copper sulfate.
 I would give the plant a decent powdering of diatomaceous earth that is deadly on touch to the bugs but harmless to the plant.
 It also can absorb heavy metals.
 You can even clean yourself with it, it kills parasites and cleans the intestines thus makes you immune system stronger.
 It costs 30 euros per kilo and that is big bag.
 Also get sticky traps- blue and yellow!
-Good luck! :love: :Namaste:
+Good luck! :Love: :Namaste:

 Hey Angry Bird, your thread is filled with action so I'm learning as much as you.